The City of Airdrie Roads department maintains and repairs roads, back lanes and sidewalks.

 If a rural resident chooses to opt out of the dust control program, the request must be made in writing and brought to City Hall.
 The City will consider the request, however may deem it necessary to apply product for safety reasons.

 In new developments, sidewalks and streets are maintained by developers until the City takes over ownership.
+If your neighbourhood is still under developer control, you need to contact the developer about concerns related to street and sidewalk maintenance.

 During Final Acceptance Certificate (FAC) inspections, sidewalks are held to City design standards and replaced or repaired as necessary.
 After FAC approval, sidewalk repair and maintenance is done during local improvements or as part of the Public Works annual concrete replacement program.